Azr43lKn1ght/Networked-keylogger-cpp/README.md

 g++ -o sneakykeyhooklistenerlinux sneakykeyhooklistenerlinux.cpp -lssl -lcrypto

-[+] Client should be run first before the krylogger for it to connect to the client.
+[+] Client should be run first before the keylogger for it to connect to the client.
 [+] The keylogger timing is in default 15 seconds but can be edited on crono::seconds [+] usage of it in non-etical purposes does not hold me responsible for any damage or harm caused by it.
 [+] This is for educational purposes only